MarcoScaletta/ABS-case-studies/README.md

 2. `MinePumpPL/`
 3. `SimplePL/`

 The structure of these folders is similar: they contain the ABS code (`ABS/` folder) and the Java+JML code (`JavaAE/` folder).

-The former is not compiled and it is used as outline for the Java implementation.
-The latter is a remodelling of the former and each contract can be fully automatically proved by *KeY* using the .jar file `key-2.7-exe.jar`.
+The ABS code itself is not compiled and serves as an outline for the Java implementation.
+The Java version is used to showcase our approach and each of its contracts can be proven fully automatically by *KeY*.
+The used Refinity+KeY  version is included as the .jar file `key-2.7-exe.jar`.

 Both `ABS/` and `JavaAE/` are structured following the delta-oriented approach with two main folders `core/` and `deltas/`, containing the code for the code and each deltas, respectively.